 We’d all benefit from finding what I call groundedness: the internal strength and self-confidence that sustains you through ups and downs.
 It is a deep reservoir of integrity and fortitude, of wholeness, out of which lasting performance, well-being and fulfillment can emerge.
 Being grounded doesn’t mean saying goodbye to passion, striving and ambition.
 It means leaving behind your frantic, omnipresent anxiety and finding a way to express your authentic self in the here and now.

-In developing these ideas, I’ve drawn from research in psychology, neuroscience and sociology; age-old religious teachings and wisdom traditions; and what I’ve learned over the years about real-world effectiveness.
+In developing these ideas for The Practice of Groundedness, I’ve drawn from research in psychology, neuroscience and sociology; age-old religious teachings and wisdom traditions; and what I’ve learned over the years about real-world effectiveness.
 I’ve distilled this work into five principles that, to my mind, serve as a road map to a different—and better—post-pandemic way of life.

 1. Accept where you are.